-- 1. Select the score / EUF opinion scale of all users to create a metric that computes a single value by combining user scores or the answers given by the users to an opinion scale question. - 2.
-Choose the particular user score or opinion scale question on which to base the metric from the list. - ◆ Top metric - Select the top N objects with highest / lowest aggregate to create a metric that keeps a top list of objects with the highest or lowest value of the specified aggregate. - 2.
-Choose between 10 to 100 (in increments of 10) the number N of objects to display in the top list. - Set either highest or lowest to order the top list of objects by descending or ascending value of the aggregate respectively. - 4.
+- 2. Choose the particular device activity or score on which to base the metric from the list. - If you choose to combine the values of a score, select between active devices or all devices depending on whether you want to limit the retrieved devices to those that were active during the last day or not. - ◊ For user objects: - 1.
+Select the score / EUF opinion scale of all users to create a metric that computes a single value by combining user scores or the answers given by the users to an opinion scale question. - 2.
+Choose the particular user score or opinion scale question on which to base the metric from the list. - ♦ Top metric - 1.
+Select the top N objects with highest / lowest aggregate to create a metric that keeps a top list of objects with the highest or lowest value of the specified aggregate. - 2.
+Choose between 10 to 100 (in increments of 10) the number N of objects to display in the top list. - 3.
+Set either highest or lowest to order the top list of objects by descending or ascending value of the aggregate respectively. - 4.
 Select the particular aggregate on which to base the top list. - 2.
-Select the grouping options or aggregate computation when applicable: - ◆ For count and quantity metrics, optionally select how the Portal groups the results when you observe the details of the metric.
-In the Group by list: - ♦ Select none if you do not need to group the results. - ♦ Select a field or a category to group objects by the value of that particular field or category. - Optional: Add another field or category after the keyword and to define a second criterium to group by the objects. - ◆ For quantity and top metrics, select how to compute the aggregated values for the metric in Aggregated by. - ♦ For quantity metrics, describe how to combine the individual values associated to each one of the retrieved devices.
+Select the grouping options or aggregate computation when applicable: - For count and quantity metrics, optionally select how the Portal groups the results when you observe the details of the metric.
+In the Group by list: - ◊ Select none if you do not need to group the results. - Select a field or a category to group objects by the value of that particular field or category. - Optional: Add another field or category after the keyword and to define a second criterium to group by the objects. - For quantity and top metrics, select how to compute the aggregated values for the metric in Aggregated by. - For quantity metrics, describe how to combine the individual values associated to each one of the retrieved devices.
 The Portal applies the selected aggregation method to compute the metric for groups of devices (such as those that share a same location in the hierarchy) and for time frames that span longer than one day.
 Depending on the aggregate (only the options that make sense for the particular aggregate are available), choose among:

-- · sum over all devices and the whole timeframe
+- \cdot sum over all devices and the whole timeframe

-- · maximum value per device per day
+- maximum value per device per day

-- average value per device per day
+- · average value per device per day

 - · minimum value per device per day

-- ♦ For top metrics, describe how the aggregate is computed individually for each object in the top list for periods of time longer than one day.
+- ◊ For top metrics, describe how the aggregate is computed individually for each object in the top list for periods of time longer than one day.
 Depending on the aggregate (only the options that make sense for the particular aggregate are available), choose among:

 - sum over the whole timeframe

 - · maximum value per day

-- average value per day
+- · average value per day

 - · minimum value per day